Anurag1101/Face_Recognition/README.md

 ## Usage:

-- Replace 1.jpg in the script with the path to your desired image.
+- Replace `1.jpg` in the script with the path to your desired image.

-- Run the script: python face_recognition.py
+- Run the script: `python face_recognition.py`

 - The program will display the input image with detected faces highlighted.

-Example Output
+## Example Output:

-After running the script, you will see the image with bounding rectangles around detected faces.
+After running the script, you will see the image with bounding `rectangles` around detected faces.

 Project Structure
 bash